 1966: Pink Floyd, billed as “Pink Floyd Sound,” had their first contact with London’s emerging counterculture when they played the first “Spontaneous Underground” at London’s Marquee Club.
 The event was a weekly Sunday gathering organized by New Yorker Bernard Stollman to bring together London’s fragmented experimental scene of musicians, poets, and artists.
 Pink Floyd became a regular act at the sessions and it was at one of these Spontaneous Underground “happenings” in June later that year that future Pink Floyd manager Peter Jenner discovered the band.

-1976: “Strange Magic,” the second single from Electric Light Orchestra’s fifth studio LP Face the Music, entered the Billboard Hot 100, where it later reached #14.
+1976: “Strange Magic,” the second single from Electric Light Orchestra’s fifth studio album, Face the Music, entered the Billboard Hot 100, where it later reached #14.

-1976: The Eagles’ first compilation album Their Greatest Hits (1971-1975) began a month-long run at #1 on the Billboard pop chart.
-The album became the best-selling album of the 20th century in the US and remains the best-selling album in the US, with over 38 million units sold.
+1976: The Eagles’ first compilation album, Their Greatest Hits (1971-1975), began five weeks at #1 on the Billboard pop chart.
+It became the best-selling album of the 20th century in the US and remains the best-selling album in the US, with over 38 million units sold.

 1977: Iggy Pop and David Bowie kicked off the North American leg of their Idiot World Tour at Le Plateau Auditorium in Montreal, Canada with Blondie as the opening act.

 1978: Hot Tuna released their eighth album and third live LP, Double Dose.

 1981: “Watching the Wheels,” the third and final single from John Lennon and Yoko Ono’s Double Fantasy album, was released as Lennon’s second posthumous single from the album.

 1984: The Cars’ fifth studio album, Heartbeat City, was released along with the album’s first single, “You Might Think.”

 1987: The Fleshtones released their third studio album, Fleshtones vs. Reality.